 How can I access and update my information held by Orthopaedic Research UK?

 If your personal details change, please help us to keep your information up to date by notifying us at:

 Orthopaedic Research UK, Furlong House, 10A Chandos Street, London W1G 9DQ or by email firstname.lastname@example.org

 The accuracy of your information is important to us.
 Orthopaedic Research UK will correct or remove information it holds about you which you tell us is inaccurate.

-Under the Data Protection Act 1998 you have the right to ask for a copy of the information we hold about you (for which we may charge a small fee) and to have any inaccuracies in your information corrected.
+Under the UK GDPR you have the right to ask for a copy of the information we hold about you without charge and to have any inaccuracies in your information corrected.
 Such requests need to be made in writing to the address above.
 Kindly contact us to obtain the ‘Subject Access’ Form.

 Changes to this privacy statement

-Despite any changes we make to this privacy statement we will always use your personal data for the purposes we outline unless you give your express consent for us to do otherwise, and in accordance with the Data Protection Act 1998.
+Despite any changes we make to this privacy statement we will always use your personal data for the purposes we outline unless you give your express consent for us to do otherwise, and in accordance with the UK GDPR.

 Should you have any queries about how your information is used, or if you have any questions or concerns on how your information is used, please contact email@example.com.

 Alternatively, if we are unable to resolve a complaint you have with us, you also have the right to contact the Information Commissioner’s Office: